aditya101rxl/Basic-Projects/README.md

 # Basic-Projects
-Here are my some basic web dev project which i have done during my leanring process
+Here are my some basic project which i have done during my leanring process